CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 If I were to redo this, I’d drive both languages from one runner, as that ensures that the timings are being calculated the same way and enables more accurate results.
-If I had more time, I would also have made sure that the code in runner.c and main.c, accounted for all invalid user inputs.
+If I had more time, I would also have made sure that the code in runner.c and main.c, accounted for more invalid user inputs.
 I accounted for some, but if the user inputs a number higher than 4 or less than 1 for which approach they choose, the program would have a runtime error.
-I also would go back and perhaps look-up more ways this algorithm could be solved.
+I also would go back and perhaps look-up more niche ways this algorithm could be solved.
 I wrote the code all myself without sources at first, as I believed this was best for my practice and thinking skills.

 As a side effect of this assignment, I also learned a few other things, such as what nanoseconds are, what 1e6/1e9 means, and more details about how different languages are compiled and interpreted.